Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Extracting form factors from ground state matrix elements

 where $C^{2\text{pt}}$ and $C_\mathcal{O}^{3\text{pt}}$ are defined in Eqs.~\eqref{eq:2pt} and~\eqref{eq:3pt}.
 This ratio gives the desired ground state matrix element in the limits $t \to \infty$ and $(\tau-t) \to \infty$.
 For all the two-point correlation functions in Eq.~\eqref{eq:ratio}, we use the results of the appropriate four-state fit instead of the measured values.
 When calculating the three-point correlation functions, we use the spin projection ${\cal P} = (1 + \gamma_4)(1 + i\gamma_5 \gamma_3)/2$.
 As a result, the ``3'' direction is special while ``1'' and ``2'' are equivalent under the rotational cubic symmetry.
 For the axial vector current, $\overline q \gamma_5\gamma_\mu q$, the imaginary part of the $A_i$ and real part of $A_4$ have a signal in the following four ratios and give the desired form factors in the limit $t$ and $(\tau-t) \to\infty$:

-The ${\widetilde G}_P$ can be determined from momentum channels $\bm q = (i, 0, j) \times (2\pi /La)$ and $\bm q = (0, i, j) \times (2\pi /La)$ from ${\cal R}_{51}$ and ${\cal R}_{52}$, respectively.
-(In practice, equivalent cases are averaged before making the ESC fits.)
+The ${\widetilde G}_P$ can be determined from ${\cal R}_{51}$ with momenta $\bm q = (i, 0, j) \times (2\pi /La)$ and from ${\cal R}_{52}$ with $\bm q = (0, i, j) \times (2\pi /La)$.
+In practice, cases equivalent under the cubic symmetry are averaged before we make the ESC fits.
 The $G_A$ can be determined uniquely from ${\cal R}_{53}$ with $q_3 = 0$.
 In the other momentum channels, the coupled set of equations, Eqs.~\eqref{eq:r2ff-GPGA1}--\eqref{eq:r2ff-GPGA3}, are solved for $G_A$ and ${\widetilde G}_P$ using the full covariance matrix.
-The $A_4$ correlator gives a second, and so far considered redundant because of the much larger errors, linear combination of $G_A$ and ${\widetilde G}_P$.
+The $A_4$ correlator gives a second, and {so far considered} redundant because of the much larger errors, linear combination of $G_A$ and ${\widetilde G}_P$.
 As discussed below, it will play an important role in determining the first excited state parameters, and thus in the overall analysis.